mbcdev/RunAsTrustedInstaller/README.md

 # RunAsTrustedInstaller

-A Windows command-line utility to run programs with TrustedInstaller privileges.
+A Windows command-line utility and Explorer extension to run programs with TrustedInstaller privileges.

 ## Description